It’s hard to enjoy your home when it smells bad. And if you can’t get the bad smell to go away, that’s even worse.

 To determine the cause, the manufacturer may have you pull off a small sample of the spray foam and send it in for testing.
 Here’s why you might have to do this:

 - Chemicals in the foam may not have mixed properly.
-Spray foam insulation is shipped as separate chemicals that must be mixed together prior to being sprayed.
+Spray foam insulation is shipped as separate chemicals that must be mixed before being sprayed.
 If the ratio for one or more of the chemicals is off due to contractor error or otherwise, the foam might not insulate properly.
 It might also create a noxious odor.